ynorth-projects/openy_pef_gxp_sync/README.md

 1. Set up your GroupExPro client id.
 2. Provide parent activity ID.
 Should be Group Exercises under Fitness.

+#### How to sync my groupex data to my project?

+Run `drush openy-pef-gxp-sync` command from your project docroot.

 ### How the syncer works

 The syncer consists of the next steps: